Python tools and scripts for ARPES data analysis

 arpys currently is to make use of the classes

-dataloaders.py (if the beamline in question has already been implemented)
+dataloaders.py (if a class for the beamline in question has already been

 # Import the dataloaders and postprocessings from arpys import dl, pp # Load the data (this requires an appropriate dataloader to be defined in # dataloaders.py.
 If it isn't, check the file to see how you should define it # in your case.
 D = dl.load_data('your_arpes_data_file.suffix') # D is a Namespace object which stores the data array and some meta-data. # In this example we're assuming the data to contain a single energy-k cut. # arpys always loads data as 3d-arrays, however, so we need to take D.data # here. data = D.data energies = D.xscale angles = D.yscale # Apply some background subtraction (use at your own discretion): bg_subtracted = pp.subtract_bg_matt(data) # Try taking the second derivative to make the bands more visible.
 This often # requires smoothing first and is very susceptible to the various parameters. from scipy.ndimage import filters smoothened = filters.gaussian_filter(bg_subtracted, sigma=10) dx = energies - energies dy = angles - angles second_derivative = pp.laplacian(smoothened, dx, dy)